Engee documentation

 Dependencies

-To use this parameter, set parameterization to `Tabulated convection and fin efficiency' and Convection to `Natural'.
+To use this parameter, set the Parameterization parameters to `Tabulated convection and fin efficiency' and the Convection parameters to `Natural'.

 Corresponding convective heat transfer coefficient, h_TLU2(T, v) - convective heat transfer coefficients corresponding to the difference in case temperature and ambient temperature and flow rate